 To some, Oscar night is more about the fashion than the awards themselves.
 Much of the audience tunes in to see who looks fabulous, who takes the biggest risks, and–of course–who’s the most egregious fashion disaster.
-Of the latter, the infamous “swan dress” worn by the Icelandic pop singer Bjork at the 73rd annual Academy Awards on this day in 2001 is among the most notorious.
+Of the latter, the infamous “swan dress” worn by the Icelandic pop singer Björk at the 73rd annual Academy Awards on March 25, 2001 is among the most notorious.

 Born and raised in Rekjavik, Björk won a radio contest at age 11 and received a contract to record her first album, released in 1977.
 She first gained international notice as a member of the successful guitar rock band the Sugarcubes, then launched a solo career in the early 1990s.
 After three acclaimed albums, Debut (1993), Post (1995) and Homogenic (1997), Björk's fame had reached cultish proportions by the end of the decade.
 She was working with the Danish film director Lars von Trier (best known for 1996’s Breaking the Waves) on the score for his next movie, Dancer in the Dark, when von Trier asked her to play the lead character, Selma.

 A Czechoslovakian immigrant who works in a factory in Washington State during the 1960s, Selma suffers from a hereditary disorder that is gradually making her go blind.
 She escapes her daily reality by performing in community theater productions and watching movie musicals with her friend Kathy (Catherine Deneuve), who describes to her what is happening on the screen.
 Björk earned critical praise for her portrayal of Selma (writing in the New York Times, A.O.
 Scott called her performance “miraculous”) as well as the polarizing film’s only Oscar nomination, in the Best Original Song category.